fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## First comment

-> `optional` This comment is posted when your product launches.
-Adding a first comment helps get the discussion started.
+> `optional` This comment is posted upon launch.
+Adding a first comment is essential to get the discussion started.

 ``` html
 Why did you build this?
 What's new and unique about your launch compared to alternatives?
 What are you most proud of in this launch?